nasa-fornax/fornax-documentation/documentation/faq.md

 These and many other pre-installed packages are organized into several environments.
 [](#preinstalled-software) describes how to find complete lists of the packages in each environment and how to search for a particular package of interest.

+## How do I install compilers or other packages that require root access?

+We recommend installing these packages from conda, which avoids the need for root access.
+See [](#compilers) for more information.
+For security reasons, commands cannot be run using `sudo` because users don't have full root access.

 ## Can I use Fornax for exoplanet research?

 Yes!
 Fornax is well-suited for many exoplanet workflows, especially computationally intensive tasks that parallelize well.